Rose Parade: Floats

 Originally the parade featured flower-decorated horse carriages.
 Over time, floats built by volunteers from sponsoring communities supplanted the carriages.
 Currently, most are built by professional float building companies and take nearly a year to construct.
 Some communities and organizational sponsors still rely on volunteers.
 The Valley Hunt Club still enters a flower-decorated carriage.
 The Cal Poly Universities Rose Float still relies solely on students who volunteer, with the present day requirement that "every inch of every float must be covered with flowers or other natural materials, such as leaves, seeds or bark".
-Floats are self-propelled on (generally used-up) truck chassis in contrast to the Macy's Thanksgiving Day Parade which uses trailer-based floats pulled by new, intact (sponsor-provided) trucks.
+Floats are self-propelled on generally used-up truck chassis, in contrast to the Macy's Thanksgiving Day Parade which uses trailer-based floats pulled by new, intact sponsor-provided trucks.

 Typically 48 to 72 hours before parade day, one can view several of the floats being decorated with flowery mantles in the various 'float barns' that dot the Arroyo Seco / Rose Bowl area in West Pasadena, not far from the start of the parade.
-It is a rule of the parade that all surfaces of the float framework must be covered in natural materials (such as flowers, plants, seaweeds, seeds, bark, vegetables, or nuts, for example); furthermore, no artificial flowers or plant material are allowed, nor can the materials be artificially colored.
+It is a rule of the parade that all surfaces of the float framework must be covered in natural materials, such as flowers, plants, seaweeds, seeds, bark, vegetables, or nuts, for example.
+No artificial flowers or plant material are allowed, nor can the materials be artificially colored.
 Last-minute volunteer opportunities are usually available.

 There are 6 "self-built" floats: Cal Poly Universities, City of Burbank, City of Downey, City of La Canada Flintridge, City of Sierra Madre, and City of South Pasadena.
 Additionally, there have been a variety of commercial float builders, who, as of 2025, include Artistic Entertainment Services (AES) and Phoenix Decorating Company.
 Previous professional builders include Fiesta Parade Floats (1988–2024), Paradiso Parade Floats (2012–2018), and Charisma Floats & Designs (1987–2011).

 Anaheim city's float at the 2008 Rose Parade included the Stanley Cup that the NHL's Anaheim Ducks had won in 2007, hoisted by player Brad May.
 (As the regulations state that the outside of the float must exclusively use organic material, ABC commentators speculated that the city got an exception to display the Cup.)
 Also, the Los Angeles Dodgers had a float in celebration of the franchise's 50th anniversary in Los Angeles, with Hall of Fame sportscasters Vin Scully and Jaime Jarrin as well as former players Steve Garvey, Fernando Valenzuela, Eric Karros, and Nomar Garciaparra.